oayanda/Migration-_To_The_-loud_With_Containerization.-Part-1---Docker_-_Docker-_Compose/project_20.md

  ![docker search](./images/1.png)

-- We will pull the first on the list, which is the offical version and made available in docker build cache.
+Next, we will pull the first on the list, which is the offical version and made available in docker build cache.

 ```bash
 docker pull mysql